alx9r/StructuredResource/Docs/tutorial.md

 ### A2.
 Create the Tests

-We will be using the automated tests included  StructuredResource to drive our implementation of our resource.
+We will be using the automated tests included  StructuredResource to drive implementation of our resource.
 Create the script file `structuredResource.Tests.ps1` in the `SrTutorial` folder.
 Your folder structured should now look like this:

 * `SrTutorial`
 	* `SrTutorial.psm1`